LightboxDigital/wp-dynamic-image-resizer/README.md

 1. Upload `dynamic-image-resizer` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-Alternatively install using composer: `composer install lightboxdigital/wp-dynamic-image-resizer`
+Alternatively install using composer: `composer require lightboxdigital/wp-dynamic-image-resizer`

 ## Changelog